-The revised Code contains a new section related to Companies providing entertainment and recreation to Health Care Professionals.
-Specifically, Companies should not provide or pay for any activity or recreation (e.g., theater, sporting events, skiing, or sporting equipment) for any Health Care Professional who is not an employee of the Company.
+The revised Code contains a new section related to Companies that provide entertainment and recreation to Health Care Professionals.
+Specifically, Companies should not provide or pay for any activity or recreation (e.g., theater, sporting events, skiing, or sporting equipment) for any nonemployee Health Care Professional.
 The revised Code emphasizes the strict prohibition on entertainment and recreational events by stating that these items should not be provided regardless of "(1) their value; (2) whether the Company engages the Health Care Professional as a speaker or consultant; or (3) whether the entertainment or recreation is secondary to an educational purpose."
-All Health Care Professionals should be mindful of this strict prohibition and refuse any type of entertainment and recreation that a Company may offer.
-The answers to the Frequently Asked Questions ("FAQs") in the revised Code say that a Company's employee or agent may not skirt around the meal and refreshment restrictions by paying for the benefit themselves and not receiving reimbursement from the Company.
+All Health Care

+Professionals should be mindful of this strict prohibition and refuse any type of entertainment and recreation that a Company may offer.
+Compliance professionals should take appropriate measures to educate employees about these restrictions and how and to whom to report potential violations of this section in the Code.

+The answers to the Frequently Asked Questions ("FAQs") in the revised Code say that a Company's employee or agent may not skirt around the meal and refreshment restrictions by paying for the benefit him- or herself and not receiving reimbursement from the Company.
 However, "[d]epending on the circumstances, it may be appropriate for an employee or agent of a Company to engage in certain activities with a Health Care Professional if each pays his or her own way."
-In the FAQs section of the revised Code, AdvaMed states that it would be inappropriate for a Company to provide support for a Health Care Professional-sponsored social event, such as a holiday party.
+In the FAQ section of the revised Code.
+AdvaMed states that it would be inappropriate for a Company to provide support for a Health Care Professional-sponsored social event, such as a holiday party.
+One way that compliance professionals can better protect their organizations from being involved in questionable conduct under the AdvaMed Code is to carefully track and monitor all social events at their organizations, including where the funds for such events originated.

-MODEST MEALS ASSOCIATED WITH HEALTH CARE PROFESSIONAL BUSINESS INTERACTIONS
+MODEST MEALS AT BUSINESS INTERACTIONS

 AdvaMed acknowledges that many beneficial exchanges regarding scientific, educational, and business information between Companies and Health Care Professionals happen in conjunction with meals.
 Therefore, AdvaMed sets forth limitations that, if met, allow for modest meals to be provided to Health Care Professionals as an occasional business courtesy.
 The meal must be incidental to the bona fide presentation of scientific, educational, or business information and should not be part of an entertainment or recreational event.
-Further, the meal should be in a setting that is conducive to bona fide scientific, educational, or business discussions, which, depending on the type of technology needed for the demonstration or the confidentiality required for the discussion, may or may not be the Health Care Professional's place of business.
-Companies may only provide meals to Health Care Professionals who attend the meeting, a Company representative must be present, and a Company may not provide meals for guests of Health Care Professionals or people who do not have a bona fide interest in the content of the meeting.
+Further, the meal should be in a setting that is conducive to bona fide scientific, educational, or business discussions, which (depending on the type of technology needed for the demonstration or the confidentiality required for the discussion) may or may not be the Health Care Professional's place of business.
+Companies may provide meals only to Health Care Professionals who attend the meeting, a Company representative must be present, and a Company may not provide meals for guests of Health Care Professionals or people who do not have a bona fide interest in the content of the meeting.